plexus/filebak/README.md

 ![screenshot of filebak](./screenshot.png)

+Settings can also be set via env var, `FILEBAK_PORT`, `FILEBAK_MAX_FILE_SIZE`, etc.

+Docker image: `lambdaisland/filebak:latest`

 ## License

-Copyright &copy; 2024 Arne Brasseur and Contributors
+Copyright &copy; 2024-2026 Arne Brasseur and Contributors

 Licensed under the term of the Mozilla Public License 2.0, see LICENSE.